Update of Stirchley Baths Develoment

 - Rooms within the centre will be more flexible and multi-use rather than tied to one particular activity

-- Ensuring measures to minimise noise and light polution and increased security in the car park area
+- Ensuring measures to minimise noise and light pollution and increased security in the car park area

 - Car park is still one of the main concerns, with the majority of residents still wanting it, but a significant number of concerns on the reduction of green space.